Horse racing: Mauritius

 On 25 June 1812, the Champ de Mars Racecourse was inaugurated by The Mauritius Turf Club which was founded earlier in the same year by Colonel Edward A. Draper.
-The Champ de Mars is situated on a prestigious avenue in Port Louis, the capital city and is the oldest racecourse in the southern hemisphere.
+The Champ de Mars is situated on a prestigious avenue in Port Louis, the capital city and is the oldest racecourse in the Southern Hemisphere.
 The Mauritius Turf Club is the second oldest active turf club in the world.

 Undeniably, racing is one of the most popular sports in Mauritius now attracting regular crowds of 20,000 people or more to the only racecourse of the island.

 A high level of professionalism has been attained in the organization of races over the last decades preserving the unique electrifying ambiance prevailing on race days at the Champ de Mars.

-Members of the British Royal Family, such as Queen Elizabeth II, Princess Margaret or the Queen Mother have attended or patronised races at the Champ de Mars numerous times.
+Members of the British royal family, such as Queen Elizabeth II, Princess Margaret or Queen Elizabeth The Queen Mother have attended or patronized races at the Champ de Mars numerous times.

-Champ de Mars has four classic events a year such as: Duchess of York Cup, Barbé Cup, Maiden Cup and the Duke of York Cup.
+Champ de Mars has four classic events a year such as the Duchess of York Cup, the Barbé Cup, the Maiden Cup, and the Duke of York Cup.

 Most of the horses are imported from South Africa but some are also acquired from Australia, the United Kingdom and France.

 South Africa

 Horse racing is a popular sport in South Africa that can be traced back to 1797.
 The first recorded race club meeting took place five years later in 1802.
 The national horse racing body is known as the National Horseracing Authority and was founded in 1882.
 The premier event, which attracts 50,000 people to Durban, is the Durban July Handicap, which has been run since 1897 at Greyville Racecourse.
 It is the largest and most prestigious event on the continent, with betting running into the hundreds of millions of Rands.
 Several July winners have gone on to win major international races, such as Colorado King, London News, and Ipi Tombe.
-However, the other notable major races are the Summer Cup, held at Turffontein Racecourse in Johannesburg, and The Sun Met, which is held at Kenilworth race track in Cape Town.
+However, the other notable major races are the Summer Cup, held at Turffontein Racecourse in Johannesburg, and The Sun Met, which is held at Kenilworth Racecourse in Cape Town.